Required fields are followed by *

 • Ceiling fans x5

-• TV & DVD in the lounge room with DVD and CD library
+• TV in the lounge room

 • Fully equipped kitchen, bathroom and laundry

-• Bathroom has shower and separate spa bath
+• Bathroom has shower and separate bath

 • Toilet is separate to bathroom